Aaronlalala/Numerical-Analysis/Chapter 2 Linear Systems.md

 Solve a triangular matrix linear system requires only $n^2$.

-Computing the LU factorization by Gaussian eliminatino requires about $n^3/3$ floating-ponit multiplications and additions.
+Computing the LU factorization by Gaussian elimination requires about $n^3/3$ floating-ponit multiplications and additions.

 Thus, using LU factorization method to solve linear system is dominanty by the factoriazation part.